-Custom Atacama Desert Tours in 3 Easy Steps
+Recommended Atacama Desert Tours

 Depending on your interests and how long you are staying in San Pedro de Atacama, you may enjoy taking some extra tours to these places:

 The Pukara de Quitor fortress was built into the side of the cliff and watches over the San Pedro river valley.
 The Tulor village and the Pukara de Lasana are also interesting to visit.
 These ruins are well-preserved because the arid climate has prevented deterioration over the centuries.
 The Padre Le Paige Archaeological Museum features artifacts gathered from throughout the region, many collected by a Jesuit priest for which the museum was named.

 Iquique is on the Pacific Coast, to the west of the Atacama Desert.
-Tours from here can take you to the Atacama desert ghost towns such as Humberstone and Santa Laura Saltpeter Works which are a UNESCO World Heritage site.
+Tours from here can take you to the Atacama desert ghost towns such as Humberstone and Santa Laura Saltpeter Works which are UNESCO World Heritage sites.
 There are more than 200 former saltpeter works in the area and this is an intriguing and unusual destination for an in-depth Atacama trip.
 Workers lived here in company towns that developed a distinct culture of their own.
 The industrial ruins here are bleak yet fascinating especially for people interested in the industrial revolution.

-The far north of Chile has some of the Atacama Desert’s less visited regions.
-Take a tour to Vicuña National Reserve and Salar de Surire for some other worldly landscapes and wildlife including llamas, alpacas, flamingos and many other birds.
+The far north of Chile has some of the Atacama Desert’s less-visited regions.
+Take a tour to Vicuña National Reserve and Salar de Surire for some otherworldly landscapes and wildlife including llamas, alpacas, flamingos, and many other birds.

 For almost all visitors, San Pedro de Atacama is a much better base for tours than Calama, the two towns are about 45 minutes apart.
 Chuquicamata Mine is near Calama and can be visited on a guided tour.
-It is a massive open pit copper mine.
+It is a massive open-pit copper mine.